Thursday, April 16, 2009

 In the case of paraisopolis, the most common initial types are aluminium shutters wooden panel doors.
 Successively properly produced doors and glass windows are added.
 The panel materials might also be painted or covered in slurry coating.
 Perforated bricks are the next step, substituting the panel materials.

 When the addition of an upper floor is desired, concrete columns are cast in between bricks and a cast concrete or a prefab metallic staircase is added as well.
-The upper floor is made using prefabricated floor beams (similar
+The upper floor is made using prefabricated floor beams (similar to a part of a Dutch breedplaatvloer), in between which either polystyrene foam or ceramic bricks are placed, and on top of which concrete is cast.

 The later succession in the favela materialisation is the addition of better windows and doors, the cladding of the facade with tiles or stucco, and much more various elements such as balcony railings and facade systems.
 Eventually, whole buildings might be substituted by concrete cast buildings.